 Is 7 Days Really Enough for Portugal?

-The fundamental challenge for any one-week adventure in Portugal is managing the desire to see it all against the reality of travel time.
+The fundamental challenge for any one-week adventure is managing the desire to see it all against the harsh reality of travel time.
 The consensus from experienced travelers is clear: pick two regions at most.
-The logistical reality is that traveling from Lisbon to the Algarve consumes the better part of a day.
-Therefore, this guide presents the Lisbon and Porto combination as the primary recommendation because it offers a perfect blend of city life, culture, history, and food for a first visit.
+The logistical reality is that traveling from Lisbon down to the southern coast consumes the better part of an entire day.

 the perfect 7 day portugal itinerary for first timers